 Flora Sauna is that greenhouse on ice.
 The team’s thermal-heated, solar-powered, plant-populated shanty will feel like “a misplaced memory of summertime existing in this really cold space,” Smith says.
 After that space thaws, they hope to move their deep-winter hothouse into a phase “beyond just the ephemeral art piece.”

-All the shanties live on, and not only thanks to financial revival.
+All the shanties live on, and not only thanks to this year’s financial revival.
 Visitors might bring activistic stirrings, or just fresh takes, ashore.
 “We’re offering an alternate winter experience for people,” Lavelle says.
 “It doesn’t have to painful, cold, sad, depressing, you know?”

 The Art Shanty Projects run Saturdays and Sundays from January 18 to February 9.
 Find the full schedule of performances and art actions here.